Facility Condition Report Details Current State of Existing City Hall, New City Hall Options Under Consideration

 On top of that, he added, renovations wouldn’t correct the primary concerns of exterior wall deficiencies, space inefficiency, and irresolvable accessibility problems.
 The original building was built in 1942, and has had three major renovations and several add-ons since then.
 After the Police Department moved to a new building in 2010, half of City Hall’s space has gone unused.
 But those empty spaces still cost money to heat, cool, and keep up-to-code.

 • presence of asbestos in building • water infiltration in multiple areas and water damage prolific throughout • inadequate power capacity and wire integrity • incomplete removal of antiquated systems • lack of fire barriers in ceilings and inadequacy of fire escapes • inadequate ADA accessibility throughout building • exterior wall failure and leaky walls/ceilings • evidence of mildew and possible mold • roof fire hazards and inadequacy • inefficient or dysfunctional heating and cooling systems • hazardous stairways and level changes • old elevator in frequent need of repair • unreliable, inadequate, and rapidly failing technology systems in frequent need of repair

 City Hall Options Under Review

-City Council and staff are considering options and possible locations for a new City Hall that would be less than half the size of the current City Hall.
-Keep an eye on this page for updates on City Hall public feedback events considering options and possible locations for a new City Hall.
+City Council and staff are considering options and possible locations for a new City Hall that would be half the size of the current City Hall.

 Read the full City Hall condition report, with photos, here.

 Read the full City Hall master plan report here.
 (Note: not updated with 40th and Central option info)